-- Schedule a flu shot and a Covid shot, both of which are recommended for everyone older than 6 months.
+- Schedule a flu shot and a Covid shot, both of which are recommended for everyone 6 months and older.

 Children under age 2 who have risk factors for RSV (premature birth or certain types of heart disease or chronic lung disease) could get a palivizumab (Synagis) shot.
 This medicine protects the lungs from RSV infection.

 When you see your doctor, they’ll ask about your child’s symptoms and medical history.
 They’ll likely give them a physical exam.
 They may use a stethoscope to listen to their breathing and count the breaths per minute.

 Doctors rarely order X-rays or blood tests for bronchiolitis.
 But if your child’s symptoms are severe or it’s unclear what’s causing them, they may get these tests:

 - Chest X-ray: This is done to look for possible signs of pneumonia.

 - Blood tests: Blood is taken to check the white blood cell count (these are cells that fight infection).

 - Pulse oximetry: A sensor is taped to your child’s finger or toe to measure how much oxygen is in their blood.

 - Nasopharyngeal swab: Your doctor will insert a swab into their nose to get a sample of mucus that will be tested for viruses.

 There is no cure.
 It usually takes about 2 or 3 weeks for the infection to go away.
 Antibiotics and cold medicines are not effective in treating it.

 Most children with bronchiolitis can be treated at home.
 There, you should watch to see if your child’s symptoms get worse or they have breathing problems.